bcjack12/ml-class_july_2019/README.md

 A lot of people like to follow along with ipython or jupyter notebooks and I think that's great!
 It makes data exploration easier.
 I also really appreciate pull requests to make the code clearer.

 If you've never used pandas or numpy - they are great tools and I use them heavily in my work and for this class.
-I assume no knlowedge of pandas and numpy but you may want to do some learning on your own.
+I assume no knowledge of pandas and numpy but you may want to do some learning on your own.
 You can get a quick overview of pandas at http://pandas.pydata.org/pandas-docs/stable/10min.html.
 There is a great overview of numpy at https://docs.scipy.org/doc/numpy/user/quickstart.html.